Alpine Tunnel Loop

 Creek crossing just before joining Tin Cup Pass road.

 Tin Cup Pass Road is a rugged four-wheel drive road that takes you back down to St. Elmo.
-No pictures, because I was having way too much fun letting the bike fly over rocks and launch off water bars.
+No pictures, because I was having way too much fun flying over rocks and launching off water bars.
 The best part, I passed two vehicles — an ATV and a lifted Ford F-150 — slowly picking their way through the rocks on the way down.
 On your left!

 Back down at St. Elmo.
 I took a break to rest my arms and legs and to watch the tourists feeding the chipmunks on main street.